 Moving your mortgage

 When you bought your Help to buy home your mortgage deal will likely have been one specifically available for Help to Buy properties.
-When you sell that property and buy a non-Help to Buy home you may find that you have to change your mortgage.
+When selling your Help to Buy home and buying a non-Help to Buy home, you may find that you have to change your mortgage.
 While there are some Help to Buy deals that are portable and can therefore be moved to your new property, a number are not and so would require a new deal to be taken rather than the original rate ported across.
 However, it’s worth noting some lenders will refund any early repayment charge (ERC) if you take another deal with them, subject to certain requirements.

 What are the other costs involved of selling my help to buy equity loan home?